Self-Taught vs. Bass Lessons: Honest Trade-offs

 • Right-hand tension.
 Squeezing the strings harder than needed, forearm tight, shoulder raised.
 It caps your speed and endurance.

 • Reading completely absent, even after years of playing.
-Not a problem if you never plan to read a chart — a real problem if you ever want to.
+Not a problem if you never plan to read a chart, but a real problem if you ever want to.

 • Ear training skipped.
 Most self-learners can play what is on the page or what they memorized from a video, but struggle to play what they hear in their head.

 • Practice sessions with no clear goal.
 Pick up the bass, noodle, play three songs, put it down.
-Pleasant; not progress.
+That's a pleasant hour, but it is not really progress.

 • Avoiding weak areas.
 Everybody does this.
 Without outside input, there is no force pulling you back toward the things you do not yet do well.